Diamond Market Capitalization Hits $1.62 Million (DMD)

 Diamond Coin Trading

-Diamond can be bought or sold on the following cryptocurrency exchanges: Bittrex, Livecoin and CryptoBridge.
-It is usually not currently possible to buy alternative cryptocurrencies such as Diamond directly using U.S. dollars.
-Investors seeking to trade Diamond should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Diamond using one of the aforementioned exchanges.
+Diamond can be bought or sold on these cryptocurrency exchanges: Livecoin, CryptoBridge and Bittrex.
+It is usually not possible to purchase alternative cryptocurrencies such as Diamond directly using U.S. dollars.
+Investors seeking to acquire Diamond should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Diamond using one of the aforementioned exchanges.

 Receive News & Updates for Diamond Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Diamond and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.